MarcioCerqueira/RealTimeDepthDiffusion/ReadMe.txt

 		This effect must be activated after the depth diffusion process The resulting image will be shown in the "Artistic Image"

+	Press 'm' or 'M' to change between our approach and related work